-This set of questions is great for finding out more about the professional mindset of your applicant.
+This set of questions to ask in a telephone interview is great for finding out more about the professional mindset of your applicant.
 How ambitious are they?
 Are they looking for professional development?
 What's their self-discipline like?
 Listen carefully to how they structure their answers and look for similarities with the person specification document.

 8. What motivates you?

 9. What type of work environment do you perform best in?